11EJDE11/xna-cncnet-client/Docs/Fonts.md

 For CJK fallback, consider one of the following options:
 - [GNU Unifont](https://unifoundry.com/unifont/).
 It has broad Unicode coverage and has pixel-perfect rendering.
 It supports 16 px as the font size ONLY.
 Does not have bold/italic variants.
 - The default Windows Chinese font, SimSum.
 It has pixel-perfect rendering on multiple sizes (we recommend 14 pixel) but you MUST follow the "Preprocess font files" instructions below to preprocess the font file before use.
 Does not have bold/italic variants.
+- [WenQuanYi Bitmap Song TTF](https://github.com/AmusementClub/WenQuanYi-Bitmap-Song-TTF).
+This is already a "preprocessed" font with pixel-perfect rendering.
+Note that the font size does not correspond to the claimed size in the filename, say you need to specifiy `Size=15` for `WenQuanYi.Bitmap.Song.14px.ttf`.
+Does not have bold/italic variants.
 - A Noto CJK font such as [NotoSansSC-Regular.ttf](https://fonts.google.com/noto/specimen/Noto+Sans+SC) (Chinese), [NotoSansKR-Regular.ttf](https://fonts.google.com/noto/specimen/Noto+Sans+KR) (Korean), or [NotoSansJP-Regular.ttf](https://fonts.google.com/noto/specimen/Noto+Sans+JP) (Japanese).
 However, they look worse after preprocessing, and without preprocessing they look blurry, especially when the client scales.

 ## Examples